infinitydaemon/OpSec-Kernel/Documentation/staging/crc32.rst

 =================================
-Brief tutorial on CRC computation
+brief tutorial on CRC computation
 =================================

 A CRC is a long-division remainder.
 You add the CRC to the message,